Ryo-N7/Ryo-N7.github.io/_posts/2017-09-30-thrice-part-1.md

 ![](../assets/2017-09-30-thrice-part-1_files/unnamed-chunk-21-1.png)

-From the joyplot you can clearly see the density of songs shift from around 3 minutes in "The Illusion of Saftey" to around 4 minutes or more in the bottom few albums.
+From the joy plot you can clearly see the density of songs shift from around 3 minutes in *The Illusion of Safety* to around 4 minutes or more in the bottom few albums.
 The only thing really setting apart the longer albums are the amount of songs that are 6 minutes or longer, otherwise most of the songs in an album are around the 4-5 minute mark.
-A note about *The Alchemy Index: Water* is the fourth track, ["Night Diving"](https://www.youtube.com/watch?v=p3jDFVfys_Q) a 6+ minute long instrumental which, although really nice to listen to on long drives or on a plane, inflates the album's position in the joyplot!
-In contrast, both *To Be Everywhere And To Be Nowhere* and *Identity Crisis* also have instrumentals but with a length of around a minute each!
+A note about **The Alchemy Index: Water** is the fourth track, [*Night Diving*](https://www.youtube.com/watch?v=p3jDFVfys_Q) a 6+ minute long instrumental which, although really nice to listen to on long drives or on a plane, inflates the album's position in the joy plot!
+In contrast, both **To Be Everywhere And To Be Nowhere** and **Identity Crisis** also have instrumentals but with a length of around a minute each!

-Finally, let's compare our histogram with the joyplot!
+Finally, let's compare our histogram with the joy plot!

 We can use the `grid` package to customize layouts: